HumanSignal/label-studio/docs/source/guide/stats.md

 ### Exact matching

-For example, for two given annotations `x` and `y`, an agreement metric that performs a naive comparison of the results works like the following:
+For example, for two given annotations `x` and `y`, an agreement metric that performs a naive comparison of the results would work as follows:
 - If both annotations `x` and `y` are empty, the agreement score is `1`.
 - If the annotations share no similar regions, the agreement score is `0`.
-- If multiple regions are in the `x` and `y`, the partial agreement scores calculated for corresponding region pairs are averaged.
+- If multiple regions are in `x` and `y`, the partial agreement scores that are calculated for the corresponding region pairs are averaged.

 #### Example 1